smartsheet-platform/smartsheet-python-sdk/README.md

 `response = ss_client.Passthrough.put(endpoint, payload, query_parameters)`
 `response = ss_client.Passthrough.delete(endpoint)`

-* The `endpoint` is the specific API endpoint you wish to invoke.
+* `endpoint`: The specific API endpoint you wish to invoke.
 The client object base URL gets prepended to the caller’s endpoint URL argument, so in the above `get` example, if endpoint is `'/sheets'` an HTTP GET is requested from the URL `https://api.smartsheet.com/2.0/sheets`
-* The `payload` can be either a dictionary or string.
+* `payload`: The data to be passed through, can be either a dictionary or string.
-* The `query_params` is an optional dictionary of query parameters.
+* `query_params`: An optional dictionary of query parameters.

 All calls to passthrough methods return a JSON result.
 The `data` attribute contains the JSON result as a dictionary.
 For example, after a PUT operation the API's result message will be contained in `response.data['message']`.
 If you prefer raw JSON instead of a dictionary, you can use the `to_json()` method, for example `response.to_json()`.

-The file `test_passthrough.py` in the integration tests folder contains usage examples.
+### Passthrough Example

+The following example shows how to POST data to `https://api.smartsheet.com/2.0/sheets` using the passthrough method and a dictionary:

+  payload = {"name": "my new sheet",
+              "columns": [
+                {"title": "Favorite", "type": "CHECKBOX", "symbol": "STAR"},
+                {"title": "Primary Column", "primary": True, "type": "TEXT_NUMBER"}
+              ]
+              }

+  response = ss_client.Passthrough.post('/sheets', payload)

 ## Support
 If you have any questions or issues with this SDK please post on StackOverflow using the tag ["smartsheet-api"](http://stackoverflow.com/questions/tagged/smartsheet-api) or contact us directly at api@smartsheet.com.